MaastrichtU-CDS/cdse-core/readme.md

 In order to run prediction models and connect data-sources you need Docker running and have access to a active FHIR-endpoint.

+Please keep in mind that the docker containers need to know the ip of the host and be able to reach them.
+To make it accessible, specify you local network ip + port in environment variables and add the suffix "0.0.0.0:8000" to the runserver command.

 ##Compatibility
 CDSE-core is compatible and tested with the following versions:
 - postgresSQL 12.3